 As mentioned above, over-harvesting could eventually lead to the plant entering threatened status in the wild.

 But don't go out and harvest all the sage in case it runs out yet, we can’t let what happened at the Petrified Forest happen with White Sage.

 Sage does not have to become threatened because there are many alternatives to sage.

-Meaning: there is a sacred, cleansing spiritual plant in every neck of the woods, prairie, mountain, forest, river, valley, and so on.
+Meaning: there is a sacred, usually somewhat rare, cleansing, spiritual plant in every neck of the woods, prairie, mountain, forest, river, valley, and so on.

 Juniper is North America's most common sage alternative.
 But there are others.

 Cultural And Ethnobotanical Alternatives to White Sage

 There are spiritually clearing plants native to all ecosystems in the entire world that act as equivalent to sage.